 If you are using this medication for hormone related problems, it may take several cycles of use to see improvement in your condition.

-Smoking increases the risk of getting a blood clot or having a stroke while you are using hormonal birth control, especially if you are older than 35 years old.
-You are strongly advised not to smoke.
+Smoking tobacco increases the risk of getting a blood clot or having a stroke while you are taking this medication, especially if you are older than 35 years.

-Some women are prone to getting dark patches on the skin of the face (cholasma).
-Your risk of getting chloasma with this medication is higher if you had chloasma during a pregnancy.
+You may get dark patches on your face (chloasma) while taking this medication.
+If you noticed dark patches on your face during a pregnancy, your risk of getting it is higher.
 Keep out of the sun.
-If you cannot avoid being in the sun, wear protective clothing and use sunscreen.
-Do not use sun lamps or tanning beds/booths.
+If you cannot avoid the sun, wear protective clothing and use sunscreen.
+Do not use sun lamps, tanning beds, or tanning booths.

 This medication can make your body retain fluid, making your fingers, hands, or ankles swell.
 Your blood pressure can go up.
 Contact your care team if you feel you are retaining fluid.